PixarAnimationStudios/OpenUSD-proposals/proposals/sparse-array-edits/README.md

 # Sparse Array-Editing Attribute Overrides in OpenUSD

-The ability to sparsely override a subset of elements in an array-valued attribute has been identified as an important fundamental feature for several workflows.
-Examples are: modifying a subset of mesh point positions while leaving the others untouched, appending or deleting elements from point instancer attributes, and modifying `xformOpOrder` to incrementally add or remove transform operations while leaving existing operations untouched.
+It has become clear that the ability to sparsely edit a subset of array elements in an attribute override is an important feature for several workflows.
+Some examples are: Modifying a subset of mesh point positions while leaving the others untouched, appending or deleting elements from point instancer attributes, and modifying `xformOpOrder` to incrementally add or remove transform operations while leaving existing operations untouched.

+This proposal introduces a new value type, `VtArrayEdit` that can sparsely edit weaker `VtArray` opinions by inserting, erasing, and overwriting elements via a simple editing language.

-Until recently, Attribute values in USD could only come from a single "strongest opinion" in scene description.
+To support `VtArrayEdit`s in USD's core, we need to enhance USD's Value Resolution algorithm for Attribute values.
+Until recently, Attribute values in USD could come from only the single strongest opinion in scene description.
 That strongest opinion could be a prim definition fallback value, an attribute spec default opinion, an attribute spec time-samples, or a value clip.

-This changed when we introduced Pattern-Based Collections, with the new attribute value type `SdfPathExpression`.
+This changed when we introduced Pattern-Based Collections, adding the new attribute value type `SdfPathExpression`.
 These expressions can refer to "the weaker expression" in stronger expressions with the token `%_`.
-This meant that to produce the resolved value for such expressions, we could not stop at the strongest opinion, but instead had to keep going in order to fill-in the weaker expression for `%_`.
+This meant that to produce the resolved value for such expressions, we could not stop at the strongest opinion, but instead had to continue examining weaker opinions to fill-in `%_` subexpressions.
+We added this support as an ad-hoc special case for `SdfPathExpression`, and it does not support time-varying values.

 Historically, we have received requests to support dictionary-valued attributes, where value resolution would "merge" opinions together, like Python's `dict.update()`.

-This proposal introduces a new value type, `VtArrayEdit` that can incrementally modify weaker `VtArray` opinions by inserting, erasing, and overwriting elements via a simple editing language.

-Perhaps more significantly, this proposal introduces a general framework for handling sparse attribute value opinions of any type in USD, including time-varying opinions in time samples and value clips.
-Splines in USD are restricted to floating point scalar values.
-Since we do not anticipate supporting sparse opinions for floating point scalars, we need not consider splines here.

-Here we refer to values that can modify "weaker" values as "sparse" values or sparse opinions.
+Here we refer to any value that can modify "weaker" values as "sparse" values or sparse opinions.
 This includes `VtArrayEdit`s and `SdfPathExpression`s that contain `%_` references.
 In contrast, "dense" values or opinions are complete expressions of value, independent of any weaker opinions, such as `VtArray`s or `SdfPathExpression`s that do not contain `%_`.

+This proposal introduces a general framework for handling sparse attribute value opinions of any type in USD, including time-varying opinions in time samples and value clips.
+This lets us handle `VtArrayEdit`, and `SdfPathExpression` uniformly, and paves the way for new sparse-editing opinions in the future.

+Since splines in USD are restricted to floating point scalars, which are always dense values, we do not need to consider splines here.

 ## A Language for Sparse Array Editing